MISTLab/PEACE/clip-interrogator-aerial-robotics/README.md

 On systems with low VRAM you can call `config.apply_low_vram_defaults()` to reduce the amount of VRAM needed (at the cost of some speed and quality).
 The default settings use about 6.3GB of VRAM and the low VRAM settings use about 2.7GB.

-See the [run_cli.py](https://github.com/pharmapsychotic/clip-interrogator/blob/main/run_cli.py) and [run_gradio.py](https://github.com/pharmapsychotic/clip-interrogator/blob/main/run_gradio.py) for more examples on using Config and Interrogator classes.

 ## Ranking against your own list of terms (requires version 0.6.0)

 ```python